lolocomotive/stickers/README.md

 Some features I plan to work on in the future

-- [ ] Animated stickers support (animated packs do work when imported form a file, but you can't add any stickers to them)
 - [ ] Selecting multiple packs at once in the home screen
 - [ ] Add option to add a background to texts
+- [ ] Image layers on stickers
+- [ ] Start with an existing sticker
+- [ ] Create animated stickers from gifs
-- [ ] Allow rotating while cropping
+- [ ] Crop and rotate videos

 ## iOS Support